-Every New Relic agent includes strong safeguards to ensure the security and privacy of your data.
+Every New Relic agent includes strong safeguards to ensure data security.
 For example, New Relic automatically encrypts sensitive information before it is transmitted.
-For more information, see Data security.
+For more information about New Relic's security measures, see our security and privacy documentation, or visit the New Relic security website.

 If you need to record and view information about all data your app transmits to New Relic, you can enable audit logging for short periods of time.
 This is useful, for example, with debugging or auditing, when you need detailed information about what exactly is being transmitted.